SamPrewitt/SamPrewitt.github.io/index.md

 # Welcome to the Bike Guide
-This is a guide for the Cannondale Jekyll Carbon 29 2.
+The goal of this page is to explain the parts and geometry of the Jekyll Carbon 29 2.

 For questions email: <prewittsr@appstate.edu>